joolstorrentecalo/gitlab-foss/doc/api/project_access_tokens.md

 - Owner (`50`), if you have the Owner role for the project.
 - Maintainer (`40`), if you have the Maintainer role on the project.

+In GitLab 14.8 and earlier, project access tokens have a maximum role of Maintainer.

 ```plaintext
 POST projects/:id/access_tokens